m-wrzr/populartimes/README.md

 # Populartimes
 The goal of this library is to provide an option to use *Google Maps* popular times data, until it is available via Google's API.
 As Google Maps is constantly updated this library can  be unstable.

+Keep in mind that this API uses the Google Places Web Service, where each API call over a monthly budget is priced.
+For more information check https://developers.google.com/places/web-service/usage-and-billing

 ## How to get started
 + Get a Google Maps API key https://developers.google.com/places/web-service/?hl=de (for more than 1000 requests/sec add payment information)
 + `clone` the repository, `cd` into the populartimes directory and run `pip install .`